Natashina/Module-19-Challenge/README.md

 The results of training epochs are shown below.
 ![Chart1](Capture2.1.PNG)

-5. In order to improve the perforemance we are going to use Random Forest Classifier to rank the importance of input variables.
+5. In order to improve the performance we are going to use Random Forest Classifier to rank the importance of input variables.
 The most important features are 'AFFIL_2','AFFIL_1', 'ORG_Association' and the least important are 'SPEC_CONS_N', 'SPEC_CONS_Y', 'USE_Other'.
 After three least important features were eliminated the results almost have not changed.
 ![Chart2](Capture2.2.PNG)